Caught between extremes: Violence, drought, flooding, and now a locust invasion

 Climate scientists say that the wet weather at the end of 2019 created perfect conditions for the pests.
 For people like Asha, who live in Ethiopia's Somali Regional State, the locusts destroyed what remained of her crops after being forced to flee her home because of violence and enduring droughts and floods.

-When back-to-back climate shocks collide with violence, the results can be devastating.
+When back-to-back climate change shocks collide with violence, the results can be devastating.
 People can find themselves uprooted again and again from their homes.
 Their livelihoods and assets dwindle away.
 2019 saw thousands of people in the region displaced from their homes by climate shocks or violence.

 The massive locust plague that's hit eastern Africa is now threatening to expand to more countries in the region, according to the United Nations’ Food and Agricultural Organization https://t.co/UCi3yXLBQL pic.twitter.com/G2GtqZVYi2— Reuters (@Reuters) February 3, 2020